samzgrunebaum/samzgrunebaum.github.io/_posts/2018-09-27-team_contract.md

 * We will be accountable to take on an even amount work

 **Team Plan:**
-* Sam -- Logo
+* Sam -- Logo and Contextual Inquiry Plan
-* Ryan -- Contextual Inquiry PLan
+* Ryan -- Contextual Inquiry Plan
 * Casey -- Project Proposal

 **Meeting Management:**